Transition to the Wombat Room

 Your little Possum is growing up and now it's time for - the Wombat room!!!!

-Together this team work to provide an environment that is responsive to children's developmental needs, challenges and is a true reflection of who they are.
+Together they work to provide an environment that is responsive to children's developmental needs, challenges each child and is a true reflection of who they are.
 This Transition Time Fact Sheet will let you know what goes on in the Wombat room and how it may differ from the Possum Room.

 The main differences from the Possum Room